fstnetwork/module-api/API_Reference/Issuer/getSmartTokenInfo.md

 # Get Smart Token Information
-Your are able to fetch the Smart Token information which you issued via this API.
+Your are able to fetch the information of the Smart Token which you issued via this API.

 ## GraphQL API